Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 1. insertion position
 2. number of reads

-In the wig file, the read count represent the actual count.
+In the wig file, the read count represent the actual count (unlike the bed file).

 There is one difference between the bed and the wig file.
-In the bed file the insertions at the same position but have a different orientation are stored as individual insertions.
+In the bed file the insertions at the same position but with a different orientation are stored as individual insertions.
 In the wig file these insertions are represented as a single insertion and the corresponding read counts are added up.

 Similar to the bed file, also in the wig insertions might occur that have an insertion position that is bigger then the length of the chromosome.